zackluckyf/interview-cake/readme.md

-fix problems 5, continue coding the questions,
+fix problems 5, continue coding the questions, on problem 7 now

-implement travis CI